ucl-codec/cloud_infrastructure/README.md

 ## AWS deployment

-### Deployment

-- Before deployment, set the vpn_cert_arn variable in `app.py`.
-This is the ARN of the VPN development server certificate.
-In future, this will be replaced by a parameter store lookup.

 You can synthesize the CloudFormation template prior to deployment.
 This is not essential as it will be performed automatically when you deploy, but it is a useful check .